 In the United States and the rest of the world, hundreds of thousands of new businesses are created every day.
 The vast majority of these businesses are small and local.
 Many are sole proprietorship’s and partnerships where a person with a unique skill, desire or knowledge feels compelled to strike out on their own.
 Of the nearly 21 million firms in the U.S., 15.5 million of them are non-employers (firms without payrolls).
 Of the firms where statistics are available, 82% have revenues under $500,000 per year.

 By any measure, small firms constitute a significant proportion of the business landscape.
-While large firms often employ entire departments dedicated to controlling corporate risk, in a small firm it often falls to the sole proprietor—advised, one hopes, by a qualified insurance professional—to determine the type and level of insurance coverage required.
-The focus of this paper is to introduce the operator of a small business to a few key concepts that drive the thought process of the informed insurance shopper.
+While large firms often employ entire departments dedicated to controlling corporate risk, in a small firm it often falls to the sole proprietor—advised, one hopes, by a qualified small business insurance professional—to determine the type and level of small business insurance coverage required.
+The focus of this paper is to introduce the operator of a small business to a few key concepts that drive the thought process of the informed small business insurance shopper.

 Again, what is the size of the loss or the total value that you are trying to protect?
 One can purchase coverage that ranges from “loss limits” of $100,000 up to many millions of dollars.
 While a $1 million limit is very common, do not forget to look into smaller limits if your product has a very low risk profile, and your operations are very small.

 Before considering the coverage you might need for employees, think about the business itself.

 Property coverage might include insuring your inventory, your building, or your equipment.
 You may want to insure them for the value that you would need to recover if they were lost or destroyed, as this might do serious damage to your business’ viability.

 Liability can arise from people visiting your premises or using your product.
 Liabilities exist while you are driving the company van, or even creating your advertisements.